101 Best Things to Do on Oʻahu, Hawaiʻi

 The Koko Crater Botanical Garden is a beautiful—and not to mention free—botanical garden where visitors can hike a roughly 2.0-mile (3.2 km) loop through the caldera of an ancient volcanic crater.

-Yes, the Koko Crater Botanical Garden is the same Koko Crater as the Koko Crater Stairs mentioned previously, but the loop trail through the garden is not nearly as intense or as challenging as the steep hike up the stairs on the other side.
+Yes, the Koko Crater Botanical Garden is the same Koko Crater as the Koko Crater Stairs mentioned previously, but the loop trail through the garden is not nearly as intense or as challenging as the steep hike up the stairs or the Koko Crater Rim that circles the whole thing.

-That being said, the Koko Crater Loop Trail takes hikers through a dry, desert-like microclimate within the crater, which is probably much different from what you’d expect to find on a tropical island.
-However, places like Koko Crater, and the leeward sides of the Hawaiian Islands, are known for their dryland forests, much of which have been lost today due to invasive species.
+That said, the Koko Crater Loop Trail takes hikers through a dry, desert-like microclimate within the crater, which is probably much different from what you’d expect to find on a tropical island.
+However, places like Koko Crater, and the leeward sides of the Hawaiian Islands, are known for their dryland forests, much of which have been lost in Hawaiʻi because of invasive species.

 In any case, the Koko Crater Loop Trail is a great place to enjoy a casual hike and to see a variety of both plants from around the world and native Hawaiian plants—many of which are extremely rare, endangered, or otherwise difficult to find in their native habitats.